 In the heart of the upper Molise region of central Italy lies the village of Agnone.
-With its just over five thousand people, the tolling of the oldest bells in the world is the soundtrack to winter and ancestral traditions survive.
+With just over five thousand people, the tolling of the oldest bells in the world is the soundtrack to winter and ancestral traditions.

 The village of Agnone is preparing to rekindle the ‘Ndocciata, an evocative Christmas rite of fire.
-The event takes place every year on December 8th and is repeated on the evening of Christmas Eve.
+The event takes place on December 10th and is repeated on the evening of Christmas Eve.

 What Is the ‘Ndocce